muratk3n/thirdwave/en/tweets/2019/week47.md

 broke the ability of movie moguls to control the careers of actors.
-New Dealers sought to ensure that communications technology, whether in film, TV, radio, or over the phone, would not be controlled by a monopolistic or coercive business model.
+New Dealers sought to ensure that communications technology, whether in film, TV, radio, or over the phone, would not be controlled by a monopolistic or coercive business model"

 *2019-11-16 14:19:40*